 While you may feel like you have ants in your pants and are eager to jet off to your next destination, you shouldn’t go without taking time to consider your spending budget.
 A trip isn’t fun if you haven’t planned for what you can afford, and it can be downright irresponsible to travel without at least an outline of the various costs.

 Travelers who plan ahead will be happier in the end and feel satisfied that they had a great vacation because they stuck to what they could afford and still had an amazing journey.
-Scotland is in Europe, which tend to have a reputation that it’s expensive – and that’s true.
+Scotland is in Europe, which tends to have a reputation that it’s expensive – and that’s true.

-The biggest cost that you’ll have to make is your seat on the plane.
+The highest cost that you’ll have to make is your seat on the plane.
 Scotland is all the way across the pond, which means that it costs more than a few pennies to fly yourself there.
 The average cost of a flight from the US to Scotland is about $700 US dollars.
 Some deals or budget sites may have tickets for as low as $400 US dollars, but you should expect lower prices to be rare.

 The ultimate peak season is during the summer months.
 This is when tickets to Scotland will be at their highest price.
-You can reduce the cost of your flight by traveling just before or after summer, when the airline rates are still low.
+You can reduce the cost of your flight by traveling just before or after summer when the airline rates are still low.

-Hostels are the most affordable and most will cost $20-$25 US dollars per night.
+Hostels are the most affordable, and most will cost $20-$25 US dollars per night.
 Private rooms in a hostel will be more expensive and could cost up to $70 US dollars for a single night.
 A budget hotel can be the same cost as a private room in a hostel but may give you more services.
 Most budget hotels will start their nightly rate at $60 US dollars per night and increase from that point.

 Haggis is possibly Scotland’s most famous dish that divides people on a strong line between love it or hate it.
 Haggis is made out of sheep’s organs, which have been minced and cooked inside the stomach lining.
-A common side dish with haggis is neeps and tatties, which is simply turnips and potatoes.
+A common side dish with haggis is neeps and tatties, which are simply turnips and potatoes.

-For a sweeter taste, porridge is a favorite breakfast dish in Scotland and many people start their day with this traditional dish.
+For a sweeter taste, porridge is a favorite breakfast dish in Scotland, and many people start their day with this traditional dish.
 Scottish tablet is the country’s take on a dessert, which is simply sugar, milk, and butter that is cooked down into a bar.
 Sticky toffee pudding is another staple in Scotland, and it is often served as a topping to moist sponge cake.

 While there’s a lot of new foods to try, you’re likely going to want to hit the town for a night of dining out.
 The most affordable meals will cost $12-$14 US dollars.
-But for something more filling and at a nicer establishment, you should expect to pay $32 US dollars per meal.
+For something more filling and at a nicer establishment, you should expect to pay $32 US dollars per meal.
 If you enjoy having a full three meals, breakfast is affordable and should cost about $11 US dollars.

 While you can buy larger quantities of alcohol for less, the new pricing law still makes it expensive to drink if you are a moderate drinker.
 So, if you need to save more money, consider skipping a few drinks to cut costs.

 A mid-range budget would allow you to spend more and up to $150 US dollars per day.
-Luxury always has a higher price and if you want to stay in a prime location and only taste the best, you should be prepared to spend hundreds of dollars per day.
+Luxury always has a higher price, and if you want to stay in a prime location and only taste the best, you should be prepared to spend hundreds of dollars per day.

 How to Get Around

 Scotland has a great transportation system, which gives you the option to use trains, buses, local transportation, and car rentals to get where you want to go.
 Domestic flights in Scotland as not very popular and tend to be unreliable in their departures.

-But trains and buses are a great alternative to flying.
+Trains and buses are a great alternative to flying.
 All the major cities in Scotland will be connected by trains, which are often slightly quicker than a bus.
 However, travelers should book a train ticket in advance and expect to pay about $35 US dollars per ticket.
 If you wait to book a train ticket or buy last-minute, you should expect the prices to drastically increase.

 With tickets costing $12-$30 US dollars for a trip, travelers are often eager to save on their budget.
 However, like trains, you should book a ticket in advance.
 Bus ticket prices will increase if you wait until the last minute.

-Campers can also be rented and have similar prices with most maxing out at $25 US dollars per day.
-But if you do choose to drive yourself, remember that Scotland drives on the left-hand side of the road and manual transmission is often the only rental option.
+Campers can also be rented and have similar prices, with most maxing out at $25 US dollars per day.
+If you do choose to drive yourself, remember that Scotland drives on the left-hand side of the road, and a manual transmission is often the only rental option.

 Top Cities to Visit